3dproger/AxelChat/docs.md

  	- If you send two messages with the same ID, the second message will be ignored.
 However, if the `edited` field or `markedAsDeleted` field (since 0.47.6) in the second message is `true`, the first message will be overwritten or deleted by the second message, and a corresponding note will be added indicating that the message has been edited
   - The `serviceId` field contains the text ID of the platform from which this event was received.
 If the event was received from a platform AxelChat doesn't know anything about, you can create your own ID.
 In this case, it is recommended to also specify the URL to the platform's icon in the `serviceBadge` field.
 A list of known AxelChat platform IDs can be found below in this documentation.
   - If this request is successfully processed, AxelChat will return information about how the event was handled (the IDs of the messages that were added, updated, or deleted).
 A sample response is below.
+  - Support for the `reply` field was introduced in version 0.47.6.
+The fields of this object are optional, although it is recommended to specify them if possible

 An example of two new message events:
 ```JSON